Gilbert du Motier, Marquis de Lafayette: Assembly of Notables and Estates-General

 On 29 December 1786, King Louis XVI called an Assembly of Notables, in response to France's fiscal crisis.
 The king appointed Lafayette to the body, which convened on 22 February 1787.
 In speeches, Lafayette decried those with connections at court who had profited from advance knowledge of government land purchases; he advocated reform.
 He called for a "truly national assembly", which represented the whole of France.
 Instead, the king chose to summon an Estates General, to convene in 1789.
 Lafayette was elected as a representative of the nobility (the Second Estate) from Riom.
 The Estates General, traditionally, cast one vote for each of the three Estates: clergy, nobility, and commons, meaning the much larger commons was generally outvoted.

 The Estates General convened on 5 May 1789; debate began on whether the delegates should vote by head or by Estate.
 If by Estate, then the nobility and clergy would be able to outvote the commons; if by head, then the larger Third Estate could dominate.
 Before the meeting, as a member of the "Committee of Thirty", Lafayette agitated for voting by head, rather than estate.
-He could not get a majority of his own Estate to agree, but the clergy was willing to join with the commons, and on the 17th, the group declared itself the National Assembly.
+He could not get a majority of his own Estate to agree, but the clergy was willing to join with the commons, and on 17 May, the group declared itself the National Assembly.
 The loyalist response was to lock out the group, including Lafayette, while those who had not supported the Assembly met inside.
 This action led to the Tennis Court Oath, where the excluded members swore not to separate until a constitution was established.
 The Assembly continued to meet, and on 11 July 1789, Lafayette presented a draft of the "Declaration of the Rights of Man and of the Citizen" to the Assembly, written by himself in consultation with Jefferson.
 The next day, after the dismissal of Finance Minister Jacques Necker (who was seen as a reformer), lawyer Camille Desmoulins assembled between 700 and 1000 armed insurgents.
 The king had the royal army under the duc de Broglie surround Paris.
 On 14 July, the fortress known as the Bastille was stormed by the insurgents.